dosanity/dosanity.github.io/webpages/MechaCar_Statistical_Analysis.md

 + Vehicle Price: The price of vehicle sold in the market.

 #### Hypothesis
-+ Null: There is no statistical difference between the observed mean of fuel efficiency and price with the observed mean of its competitors.
++ $H_0$: There is no statistical difference between the observed mean of fuel efficiency and price with the observed mean of its competitors.
-+ Alternative: There is a statistical difference between the observed mean of fuel efficiency and price with the observed mean of its competitors.
++ $H_a$: There is a statistical difference between the observed mean of fuel efficiency and price with the observed mean of its competitors.

 #### Statistical Test
 Since we are determining whether the means of two-samples (MechaCar vs Competitors) are statistically different, we will be utilizing the two-sample t-test to perform this analysis.
 The two dependent variables in the two analyses would be fuel efficiency and vehicle price.